apache/lucenenet/src/Lucene.Net.Analysis.Kuromoji/overview.md

  See the License for the specific language governing permissions and limitations under the License.
 -->
----
-uid: Lucene.Net.Analysis.Ja
-summary: *content
----

   Kuromoji is a morphological analyzer for Japanese text.

  This module provides support for Japanese text analysis, including features such as part-of-speech tagging, lemmatization, and compound word analysis.

  For an introduction to Lucene's analysis API, see the [](xref:Lucene.Net.Analysis) package documentation.